• Skip to primary navigation

 Why you will love this recipe:

 • The flavour!
-The combination of the vanilla protein powder, oats, ripe bananas, chocolate chips, and peanut butter blend perfectly to give these muffins the most delicious taste and the best light and fluffy texture.
+The combination of the vanilla protein powder, oats, bananas, chocolate chips, and peanut butter blend perfectly to give these muffins the most delicious taste and the best light and fluffy texture.

-• Almond flour - I love baking with almond flour as it helps add more protein and healthy fats to baked goods.
+• Almond flour - be sure to use almond flour and not almond meal to make these muffins.
 I don't recommend swapping the flours for this recipe.

-• Honey or maple syrup - to give these muffins the perfect amounts of sweetness, while keeping them refined sugar free and naturally sweetened.
+• Honey or pure maple syrup - to give these muffins the perfect amounts of sweetness, while keeping them refined sugar free and naturally sweetened.

 • Dark chocolate chips - because chocolate just makes everything better!